QuantumArchive/ethereum_class_01/notes.md

 # Introduction

 What is Ethereum?
-- 3 keys
+- 3 keys to take away
-    - Different Blockchain
+    - It is a completely Different Blockchain
     - Featuring Smart Contracts run on the EVM
     - Provides ETH and GAS